 Contingent consideration - We estimate the fair value of the contingent consideration utilizing a discounted cash flow model for the expected payments based on estimated timing and expected revenues.
 We use several discount rates depending on each type of contingent consideration related to OPKO Diagnostics, CURNA and OPKO Renal transactions.
-As of March 31, 2021, of the \$3.6 million of contingent consideration, \$0.0 million was recorded in Accrued expenses and \$3.6 million was recorded in Other long-term liabilities.
+As of September 30, 2021, of the \$3.0 million of contingent consideration, \$0.5 million was recorded in Accrued expenses and \$2.5 million was recorded in Other long-term liabilities.
 As of December 31, 2020, of the \$5.7 million of contingent consideration, \$1.2 million was recorded in Accrued expenses and \$4.5 million was recorded in Other long-term liabilities.
+As a result of our execution of the CAMP4 Agreement (as defined in Note 14), we will have to pay a percentage of any payments received under the CAMP4 Agreement to the former CURNA stockholders.